DebadityaShome/debaditya-portfolio/content/home/experience.md

     description: |2-
       Overview:

-      * Developed a full stack web-based invoice management applicatin following an end-to-end Data science product development lifecycle guided by mentors.
+      * Developed a full stack web-based invoice management application following an end-to-end Data science product development lifecycle guided by mentors.
       * Responsibilities included identifying appropriate user requirements, designing a great user experience and building appropriate data pipelines and machine learning models along with relevant UI components and backend design.
       * Developed a state-of-the-art payment prediction system using XGboost regression, with a root-mean-squared error of 0.1 on 5-fold cross validation.